 Learn about RSS feeds News at Knox

 The Ewart Centre for Lay Education is offering two courses this winter for those pursuing their Certificate in Christian Faith and Life.

 Instructor: The Rev. Tim Purvis

-Details: Welcome to this online course on the Gospel According to Matthew.
-Many are familiar with Matthew’s version of the nativity story through Sunday School Christmas pageants and carols about the three wise men who followed the star.
-Matthew’s Gospel also contains some of the most famous parables like the Unmerciful Servant, the Wise and Foolish Bridesmaids, and the Sheep and the Goats.
-In this course we will take a closer look at these and other passages in light of Matthew’s particular theological interests and thematic emphases.
-The course will emphasize close reading of the text, comparison with Matthew’s known sources (Mark and Q), and attention to both the immediate context (the material before and after a passage) and overall context (the position of a passage within Matthew’s Gospel as a whole) as clues to understanding and interpreting the text as Scripture for the church.
+The course will emphasize close reading of the text, comparison with Luke’s known sources (Mark and Q), and attention to both the immediate context (the material before and after a passage) and overall context (the position of a passage within Luke’s Gospel as a whole) as clues to understanding and interpreting the text as Scripture for the church.
 The key question is “so what?”
 What does this mean for us as Christians and how does it connect to our daily living?

 Instructor: Tim is currently the minister at Westview Presbyterian Church in Toronto.
 He has a lifelong interest in New Testament studies.
 His Th.M. thesis was in the area of New Testament textual criticism, in particular the methodology used to reconstruct the original text of New Testament from the thousands of differing manuscript copies.

 Instructor: Dr. Brian Irwin